Here's what you need, tool-wise.

 And, George Bob, thanks, and I'm glad it helped.

-― John Justen waitin to get his W2s back so he can file his tax and ball out (john, Wednesday, 31 January 2007 23:43 (thirteen years ago) link
+― John Justen waitin to get his W2s back so he can file his tax and ball out (john, Wednesday, 31 January 2007 23:43 (fifteen years ago) link

 brief addendum to clarify something that a guy who linked to this mentioned to me.